Sample Answer

 Film Summary

-‘Enron: The Smartest Guys in the Room’ is a 2005 documentary film detailing the biggest corporate scandal and collapse in American history.
-Enron is the story of insatiable greed made possible by the perpetrators’ ingenious ability to invent highly questionable methods to portray the company as a successful company and win the trust and admiration of a gullible public with devastating outcomes.
-The outcomes include: suicides by corporate executives, jail sentences, the dismissal of more than 20,000 employees and the loss of life savings by thousands more while the company’s top executive walk away with more than $1 billion.
-The company gave itself an appearance of profitability by inflating its profits and concealing its losses through corrupt bookkeeping practices, with the acquiescence of its highly paid firm of accountants, Arthur Anderson.
+‘Enron: The Smartest Guys in the Room’ is a 2005 documentary film detailing American history’stmost most significant corporate scandal and corollary.
+Enron is the story of insatiable greed made possible by the perpetratorcrecreativeability to invent highly questionable methods to portray the company as a success and win the trust and admiration unsuspectingly public with devastating outcomes.
+The outcomes include suicides by corporate executives, jail sentences, the dismissal of more than 20,000 employees, yees, and the loss of life savings by thousands more.
+At the same time, the company’s top exec walks away with more than $1 billion.
+The company gave itself an appearance of profitability by inflating its profits and concealing its losses through corrupt bookkeeping practices, with the surrender of its highly paid firm of accountants, Arthur Anderson.

-Within two years of its founding in 1985 by Kenneth Lay, the company becomes embroiled in a scandal after two of its traders begin betting on the oil market resulting in consistent profits.
-But betting and the publication of consistent profits, which very few questioned, would be the hallmark of the company right up to its collapse.
+Within two years of its founding in 1985 by Kenneth Lay, the compbecameomes embroiled in a scandal after two of its trabeganbegin betting on the oil market resulting in consistent profits.
+But betting and the publication of consistent profits, which very few questioned, would be the company’s hallmarkpany right up to its collapse.

-Enron’s ambition was to reinvent the energy industry as a market place where gas and electricity could be traded like shares and bonds.
-Put simply, Enron gambled in the energy market and manipulated it and other commodities and even considered ‘trading weather’ at some point.
+Enron aimed to reinvent the energy industry marketplace where gas and electricity could be traded like shares and bonds.
+Enron gambled in the energy m, manipulatedlated it and other common cities, and even considered ‘trading weather’ at some point.

 Company Law